Evidence Based Practices

 Outcome Tools Used: DECA, IDA, Massi-Campbell, Ages and Stages

-Additional Information: Requires court referral
+Additional Information: Requires court referral or MDHHS

-Evidence Based Practice: Brief Strategic Family Therapy (BSFT) (~ 6 months or less)
+Evidence Based Practice: Brief Strategic Family Therapy (BSFT®) (~ 6 months or less)

-Availability: Midland, Mecosta, Isabella, Clare OPT and HB; Osceola, OPT only; Gladwin HB only
+Availability: Midland, Mecosta, Isabella, and Osceola

 Eligibility:

-Age Range: Ages 6 - 17, can be effective with younger children
+Age Range: Ages 6 - 17

 Outcome Tools Used: CAFAS/PECFAS

-Evidence Based Practice: Infant Mental Health* (up to 3 years)
+Evidence Based Practice: Infant Mental Health

 Availability: ALL